Newest Songs

 This was recorded by J.E.
 Mainer's Mountaineers in the 1930's.
 I learned it from the NLCR.

-An old time string band song from Dr. Bate and his Possum Hunters.
+An old time string band tune from Charlie Poole

 Riddles wisely expounded